Ayoubsaab7/Sparse-relay-optimization-ADMM/README.md

 3) MATLAB code

 # Note to the reader
 The conference paper's abstract can be difficult to grasp for people who don't know domain-specific terms, the domain in question being Communication Systems.
 In what follows, I will do my best to explain the purpose of the project in layman terms.
-Let's begin.

 # Project Description
 We have a certain number (K) of mobile phones, every one of which paired with a single phone, with which it is trying to communicate.
 Unfortunately, the channel in between the K pairs is distorted.